dakom/awsm-renderer/README.md

 * [Shipyard ECS (webgl2)](https://github.com/dakom/shipyard-webgl-renderer)
 * [WebGL1+2 Rust bindings](https://github.com/dakom/awsm-web/tree/master/crate/src/webgl)

+# TEXTURES

+We use a single "MegaTexture" (currently without streaming), which is an of texture-arrays constructed up to resource limits

+This allows accessing all the materials from a single shading pass (more on this below)

 # RENDER PIPELINE

 This renderer uses a **visibility buffer+ hybrid** approach, enabling efficient shading, transparency, and TAA without the drawbacks of classic deferred or forward+ rendering.